Visit the Eskes Lab website to learn about our other projects, including:

-Stroke and Parkinson’s disease often affect cognitive abilities which make normal activities like driving, paying bills, and even going back to work difficult.
+It was once believed that there was no way to fix a damaged brain.
 The good news?
-Recent scientific research has shown that it’s possible to improve and repair those functions of the mind with brain exercises.
+Recent scientific research has shown that it’s possible to improve and repair the mind with brain exercises.

+The Cognitive Repair Kit is designed to make brain rehabilitation at home possible.
 Our current research is focused on developing tools that help us identify the most appropriate activities and exercises for each individual based on their unique needs.

 To develop these tools, we are working on a number of projects.

 For example, one project aims to develop a set of computer activities that can provide an ‘attention report card’.
 It highlights an individual’s strengths and weaknesses when completing these activities that require focus and concentration.

 In another project, we’re developing and testing brain exercises to improve attention, and thinking.
 Research volunteers complete these exercises daily at home using their own computers.